kiranma72/abdm-docs/content/1-basics/PHR_architecture_Overview.md

 ## What is a HIE-CM?
 HIE-CM is Healthcare Information Exchange - Consent Manager.
 This is the key ABDM building block that enables managing consents related to user's personal health data and supports exchange of interoperable health data across ecosystem players who want to be HIPs and HIUs.

 The architecture is designed to support multiple HIE-CMs to operate in the network.
-Each HIE-CM is reffered to by a domain.
+Each HIE-CM is referred to by a domain.
 NHA operates 2 HIE-CMs currently.
 A Sandbox HIE-CM with the domain @sbx and a production HIE-CM with the domain @abdm.

 ## What is an ABHA address?
-In order to manage their personal health records, Users must first create an account on a HIE-CM -- called their Ayushman Bharath Health Account (ABHA) addresses.
+In order to manage their personal health records, users must first create an account on a HIE-CM -- called their Ayushman Bharath Health Account (ABHA) addresses.
 This looks like sandeep321@abdm and is also called as PHR Address.
 The @abdm tells us which HIE-CM is responsibile for this address.

 Users can create an ABHA address by downloading a PHR mobile application or a portal provided by the HIE-CM.
 Use [phr.abdm.gov.in](https://phr.abdm.gov.in) to create a new ABHA address

 Users can createa an ABHA addresses in one of two ways:
-1. Using self declared information - This requires Name, Year of Birth gender along with a mobile no or email
+1. Using self declared information - This requires Name, Year of Birth gender along with a mobile number or email
 2. Using an ABHA Number - This requires users to first create an ABHA number with strong KYC

 Users can start with a self declared ABHA address and later link it to an ABHA number

 While users are allowed to create more than one ABHA address, ABDM encourages every induvidual to have only ONE ABHA address.
-The processes of obtaining aa ABHA address is designed to ensure that users dont accidentally create multiple addresses
+The process of obtaining an ABHA address is designed to ensure that users don't accidentally create multiple addresses

 Try it out - Create an ABHA address that you can use on the ABDM sandbox at [phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in).
 This will create an ABHA address on the @sbx HIE-CM hosted within the sandbox